What Is Holter Monitoring?

-When you receive a Holter monitor, your health care provider places small, painless pads (electrodes) on your chest.
-These connect to the lightweight unit, which attaches to a belt or shoulder strap.
+When you get a Holter monitor, your healthcare provider puts small, sticky pads (electrodes) on your chest.
+These connect to the monitor.
+The monitor attaches to a belt or shoulder strap.
 Newer Holter monitors don't require wires or leads.
 They're placed directly over the heart with a sticky patch.
 You need to keep the device on for at least 24 to 48 hours, or as directed by your provider.
 You also need to fill out a diary keeping track of any symptoms you may have during the monitoring period.
 Your provider will tell you how to do this.

 Try to sleep on your back.

-Write in the time of day for each entry you make.
+Record the time of day for each entry you make.

 Note any symptoms you feel.
 These might be fluttering heartbeats or skipped beats.